kejonaMC/CrossplatForms/README.md

 CrossplatForms is a Java Edition plugin aimed at creating Bedrock Edition Forms for [Geyser](https://github.com/GeyserMC/Geyser) players through flexible configurations.
 Bedrock Forms allow servers to provide players with abritrary choices in a styled menu, which the server then handles in any way desired.
 This allows you to customize forms specifically for your server, plugins, etc.

-Inventory menus for Java Edition players can also be created.
-Forms and menus are together referred to as interfaces.
+Inventory menus for Java Edition players can also be created, on all platforms.

 See the [gallery](images/README.md) for visual examples.